 Ready to file that EEO-1 report?
-Data collection season can be a challenge for even the most experienced HR professionals.Â
+Data collection season can be a challenge for even the most experienced HR professionals.

-You know you need to stay compliant with all the latest recruitment regulations â you just donât have time to tick all the boxes yourself.
-To help keep the process simple, weâve compiled the latest EEO categories, plus tips to help you make sense of your reporting.
+You know recruitment compliance is crucial â you just donât have time to tick all the boxes yourself.
+Weâve compiled the latest EEO categories, plus tips to help you make sense of your reporting.

 What are EEO classifications?
 And why are they important

-Equal employment opportunity (EEO) categories are a set of characteristics or demographics protected under federal law.Â
+Equal employment opportunity (EEO) categories are a set of characteristics protected under federal law.

 Since 1966, all businesses with over 100 employees have been legally required to file the Employer Information Report EEO-1 with the US Equal Employment Opportunity Commission (EEOC).
-Federal contractors with 50 or more employees and a contract value of over $50,000 are also required to file a report.
-But whatâs the purpose of these reports?

 What are the EEO job categories?

-There are ten job categories classified by:Â
+EEO job categories are classified by:Â

 - Responsibilities and duties